baloise/c2sec-openbugbounty-module/README.md

 When populating the database, the process starts to iterate through all incident ids from openbugbounty.
 The starting index found in `obb.ini` as `incident_index`.
 Each incident is saved.
 After every 50 incidents the database will be updated.
 Everytime the database is updated / populated, the still unfixed  incidents will be checked again.
+Incidents with a wrong fixed date are ignored.

 ## Dependencies: